Her Name Is Silence

 I ask long-time students and newcomers alike to take careful note of the way I develop the Gnostic material.
 Whenever I propose something not literally stated in the surviving writing, I state openly that I am doing so, and I base what I infer or develop or extrapolate on existing texts.
 For example, I base "interactive magic with Gaia-Sophia", the definition of Planetary Tantra, on passages in the Eugnostos/SJC texts, and other materials indicating that Her Correction (diorthosis) will be completed by the actions of "that luminous child," her offspring, the human species.

-Finally, please note that the word "majesty" comes from the PIE root magh-, "great, in power."
+The word "majesty" comes from the PIE root magh-, "great, in power."
 Online Etymological dictionary:

 The founders of the Gnostic movement were the shamans of Magian Order of ancient Persia.
 The definition of the root magh-, "to be able, to have power," is identical to the standard definition of the Sanskrit root shak-, basis of shakti, root of the word sacred.
 What is sacred has great power and the ability to use it.
 Planetary Tantra is reinvented and upscaled Shaktism, the worship of power in recognition of the immediate living presence of Mother Earth.

 In Not in His Image, I wrote: "The compounds Gaia-Shakti and Shakti-Sophia can be useful in asserting the clear and consistent parallels between Goddess mysticism in the West and in Asia."
 Cross-referencing of this kind allowed me to make the Tantric Conversion in fall 2008, eight years ago from the time of this writing.
 To my knowledge, no scholar of Western religion or Buddhism has attempted such an elaborate and detailed parallelism between Gnosis and Tantra.
-In the ten years since Not in His Image came out, no one has challenged me on how I handle this method and what I bring forth from it.
-No one.

 Types of Intervention